 What instructions should I give to my bus drivers for the Link Up concert?

 Buses should drop off students on the south side of 57th Street, facing east, in front of the main Carnegie Hall marquee.
 Buses should pick up students on the north side of 57th Street, facing west, following the concert.
 Please note that buses cannot wait in front of Carnegie Hall during the concert.

 When do the doors open before the Link Up concert?
 When should I arrive?

 Doors open 30 minutes before each Link Up concert.
 The concerts are general admission (no assigned seats), so the earlier you arrive, the closer you will be to the stage.
 Entry to the Hall will not be granted earlier than 30 minutes prior to each performance.

-Please email all suggestions to email@example.com.
+Please email your suggestions to firstname.lastname@example.org.